realrate/Causing/docs/education.md

 ![Individual Mediation Effects (IME)](../images_education/IME_32.svg)

 We have a look at a single individual.
 Just for exposition, we analyze the mediation effects of individual/observation no. 32.
-This worker is of age 25 and his strongest disadvantage is being so young and having low potential experience, reducing his wage by 52 Cents.
+This worker is aged 25 and his strongest disadvantage is being so young and having low potential experience, reducing his wage by 52 Cents.
 However, he showed high ability in his test scores (+39 Cents).
-And due to his father's long schooling (16 years instead of average 12 years), his education is also above average (13.2 years instead of 12.6 years in the median).
+And due to his father's long schooling (16 years instead of the average of 12 years), his education is also above average (13.2 years instead of 12.6 years in the median).
 In total, this worker achieves an hourly wage being 20 Cents above average.

-The total effect of edication is decomposed into two different antagonistic direct effects.
-The positive effect is directly passed to wage but the negative effect is passed to to potential experience.
-This effect is negative due to the fact that longer education means shorter potential experience.
-In total, the net effect is clearly positive, increasing wage by 34 Cents per hour.
-The graph allows us to clearly distinct between the different antagonistic causes.
+The total effect of education is decomposed into two different antagonistic direct effects.
+The positive effect is directly passed to wage but the negative effect is passed to potential experience.
+This effect is negative because longer education means shorter potential experience.
+In total, the net effect is positive, increasing wages by 34 Cents per hour.
+The graph allows us to distinguish between the different antagonistic causes.

-The observed exogenous and predicted endogenous variables for individual no. 32 are summarized in the following table, sorted by their individual total effect on WAGE:
+The observed exogenous and predicted endogenous variables for individual no. 32 are summarized in the following table, sorted by their total effect on WAGE:

 Variable | Individual no. 32 | Median | Total Effect on WAGE
 --- | --- | --- | ---